MachineLemonade/docs/v0.8/ee-integrating-auth-systems.md

 slug: "ee-integrating-auth-systems"
 ---

 By default, the Astronomer platform allows you to authenticate using your Google or GitHub account.
 We provide the option to authenticate using alternative providers via [Auth0](https://auth0.com/) and [Okta](https://okta.com).
-Auth0 is an identity management platform that allows for seamless integration with numerous identity providers, including Azure Active Directory, LinkedIn, and Twitter.
-For a full list of supported identity providers, click [here](https://auth0.com/docs/identityproviders).
+Both Okta and Auth0 are an identity management platforms that allow for seamless integration with numerous identity providers, including Azure Active Directory, LinkedIn, and Twitter.

-## Okta Configuration
+## Okta

-### In Okta
+### Okta Configuration

 1. Create an [Okta account](https://www.okta.com/) if you don't already have one you plan on using.